partha-bro/study-repo/git/README.md

 ---------------------------------------------

 ## What is GIT?
-    -> Free and open source version control system.
+    -> Free and open source version control tool.
+    -> Git is a Distributed Version Control tool that supports distributed non-linear workflows by providing data assurance for developing quality software.

 ## What is version control system?
     -> The management of changes to documents,computer programs, large web sites and others collections of information.
     We track our code changes in GIT.

+## There are two type of VCS?

+    -> Centralized version control system [ Remote Repository ]
+        SVN
+    -> Distributed version control system [ Local Repository ]
+        GITHUB / GITLAB

+## Why we can use VCS?
+    -> It helps you to analyze the code or program in such a way that --> VCS provides you with proper description --> What exactly was changed
+        --> When it was changed
+        And hence, you can analyze how your project evolved between versions.

+## Different types of Vcs tools.
+    -> GIT
+    -> SVN : Subversion control system
+    -> CVS
+    -> mercurial

+## Features of GIT:
+    -> Distributed
+    -> Compatible
+    -> Non-linear
+    -> Branching
+    -> Lightweight
+    -> Speed
+    -> Open source
+    -> Reliable
+    -> Secure

+## What is Repository?
+    -> A directory or storage space where your project can live. it can be local to a folder on your computer, or it can be a storage space on GITHUB or another online host.
+You can keep code files, text files, image files, you name it, inside a repo.

+    Two types:
+        Central/Remote Repo
+        Local Repo

 ## TERMS:-